I cannot emphasis too strongly that if you wish to play very

 (1) During the back swing movement it will ensure that the

-arms move in complete synchronisation with the rotational movement
+arms remain passive to the rotational movement

 of the shoulders.